 Location: 687 Doin-ri, Seongsu-myeon, Imsil-gun, Jeollabuk-do, South Korea

 As the name suggests, Poopoo land is dedicated entirely to, yep you guessed it, poop!
 Poopoo Zone is one of Korea’s most popular attractions, drawing in hundreds of local and foreign visitors or all ages.
 Visitors can enjoy the wide variety of photo opportunities in the various photo zones and take a trip through the Dynamic Digestive Maze; a new kind of maze escape with digestive organs!
 You can also ‘play like poop’ at the Exciting Poo Party with your poop friend ‘Ssari’ and ‘Mari’ the pet toilet paper!

 Located in South Korea’s Jeju Island, Haesindang Park is dedicated entirely to penises!
 The park is dedicated to the memory of a young virgin woman who was left on a rock by her fisherman lover who went out to sea.
 A storm came and the woman died, with legends claiming that villagers could no longer catch fish after her death.
 As a result, they dedicated the entire park to the woman, erecting (horrible pun intended) giant wooden penises in her honour to appease her spirit.
 Strangely enough, the tribute worked and villagers were able to catch fish again; so they continued building penises carvings and sculptures.
 Today, ‘penis park’ welcomes more than 12,000 visitors each year and is a popular tourist destination.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near South Korea using the map below!